HHS/TANF-app/docs/Technical-Documentation/tech-memos/parsing-refactor/parsing-refactor.md

     def update_encrypted_fields(self, is_encrypted):
         """Update whether schema fields are encrypted or not."""
-        # This should be called at the begining of parsing after the header has been parsed and we have access to is_encrypted for TANF/SSP/Tribal
+        # This should be called at the beginning of parsing after the header has been parsed and we have access to is_encrypted for TANF/SSP/Tribal
         pass
 ```